 Their statement: “Feeling loved up yet! join us to get in the lovey-dovey mood for Valentine’s day, where we will be screening rom-com classics as part of our valentines pop up.
 Showing 90’s version of Romeo & Juliet directed by Baz Luhrmann.
 All set in an iconic London gem, The Rivoli Ballroom, which has featured in many films itself such as Tom Hardy’s Legend, The Avengers Age of Ultron, The Muppets, Brad Pitt’s Spy Game.
 The Rivoli is steeped in history and original features.
 Doors open 8 pm, We will have two bars open serving British Ale, Ciders, Draft beer, Wines, as well as serving Hot Dogs, popcorn, and Ice cream, and cocktails not to forget them!”. – Check it out here.

-The beautiful Rivoli Ballroom in London.
+The beautiful Rivoli Ballroom in London

-NYC: Angelika Film Center
+NYC: Q&A with a film director/writer at Angelika Film Center

-Their statement: “Movie dates are a tried-and-true classic and a great way to end the day, but in New York you can give yours an interesting twist!
+Their statement: “Movie dates are a tried-and-true classic and a great way to end the day, but in New York, you can give yours an interesting twist!
 At the Angelika Film Center in Soho, you can see a variety of independent and foreign films, plus occasional Q&As with directors and film stars!
 The Angelika is also a quaint café.
 If you still have room after dinner, why not skip the popcorn and grab a macaron or a croissant to enjoy with your movie?” – Check them out here.

 3. Enjoy a romantic museum night